docker-for-data-science/docker-for-data-science-tutorial/exercises/01_docker_basics/README.md

 We are now inside the shell of the container.

-> **Tip:** If your imagine contains the bash shell, you can get to that prompt using `/bin/bash`
+***Tip:** If your imagine contains the bash shell, you can get to that prompt using `/bin/bash`*

-> **Tip:** Alpine is a lightweight Docker image sans frills
+***Tip:** Alpine is a lightweight Docker image sans frills*

 ## Exercise F: Hello World Dockerfile

-*A [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) is a file that contains commands that are used to build a Docker image.
-We can write a `Dockerfile` to create custom images that contain only the things we want*
+> A [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) is a file that contains commands that are used to build a Docker image.
+We can write a `Dockerfile` to create custom images that contain only the things we want.

 1. Create a python file that prints "Hello World" and save it as `hello_world.py`: